-Essected is used in the first pragmaph to suggest Year 6 in some bog income Capillines transfer oxygen to all the cells in the body.
-I Oa in the symbol for oxygen and COa "A lit like delivery drivers" is used to deal the blood cells because they drop off orayge At the heart of it all means your hear the many part of the analatory cyclen It I been used because the heart is the m ting and without It the inculatory system the aventatory system In the lifetime of an average person the I think the heading The other half agter a used to aplain about that the
+Esceptial in med in the first paragraph to suggest 2.
+Talk the boson to one whether the statements to Capillaries transfer oxygen to all the cells in the boday.
+Oa is the symbol for oxigen and Coa "A lit like delivery drivers" is used to deal the blood cells because they drop off orange around the body.
+At the heart of it all' means your heart in the main their main the including system.
+It has been used because the heart is the main thing and without it the inculatory system walled work.
+In the lifetime of an average person the heart bests 2,500,000,000 times.
+I think the heading The other half of the system is used to deplain abor that that will be system formation on the an other part of